-- [1] A change in use or an enlargement of a building requires an increase in the number of parking spaces. - [2] Spaces are provided collectively to serve two (2) or more buildings. - (2) Up to 100% of the parking spaces required for a church auditorium or a school may be used jointly by banks, retail stores, repair shops, service establishments, and similar uses not normally open or operated during the same hours as churches and schools provided that written agreement thereto is properly executed and recorded as specified below. - (3) In any case, where the required parking spaces are not located on the same lot with the building or use served, or where such spaces are collectively or jointly used, such parking space shall be established by a recorded covenant or agreement as parking space to be used in conjunction with the principal use.
+- (a) A change in use or an enlargement of a building requires an increase in the number of parking spaces. - (b) Spaces are provided collectively to serve two (2) or more buildings. - (3) Up to 100% of the parking spaces required for a place of worship auditorium or a school may be used jointly by banks, retail stores, repair shops, service establishments, and similar uses not normally open or operated during the same hours as places of worship and schools provided that written agreement thereto is properly executed and recorded as specified below. - (4) In any case, where the required parking spaces are not located on the same lot with the building or use served, or where such spaces are collectively or jointly used, such parking space shall be established by a recorded covenant or agreement as parking space to be used in conjunction with the principal use.
 This parking space shall be reserved as such through an encumbrance on the title of the property.
 Such encumbrance shall be valid for the total period the use or uses for which the parking is needed are in existence.
-In all cases, the off-site area allocated to parking shall be compatible for such use and all other requirements pertaining to parking shall be satisfied. - (4) Use of required parking lot area for any use other than motor vehicle parking and circulation shall not be permitted except when reviewed and approved by the Land Use Administrator.
-Such uses may include storage of materials for sale, sale of materials, presentation/display of materials for sale, or any other use which will cause required parking spaces and vehicle circulation aisles to be occupied. - D. Specific Requirements by Use. - (1) See Table 240-12 for required off-street parking for residential units, by zoning district.
-See Section 240-16 for home-based business requirements. - (2) Accessible Parking: Parking spaces or zones for use by persons with disabilities shall be provided in accordance with the Americans with Disabilities Act. - (a) Accessible parking spaces shall be signed in accordance with the following: - [1] Such signs shall be vertical and placed at a height of at least five (5) feet from grade but no more than seven feet when measured from the surface directly below the sign to the top of the sign for each parking space. - [2] Such signs shall comply with federal specifications for identification of parking spaces reserved for persons with disabilities which limit or impair the ability to walk. - [3] A sign at least 12 inches wide (horizontal) and 18 inches tall (vertical) that includes the universal handicapped (wheelchair) symbol of access shall be required for each parking space reserved for use by persons with disabilities. - [4] These requirements shall not be construed to preclude additional markings, such as the international wheelchair symbol or a striped extension area painted on the space, or a tow-away warning sign.
+In all cases, the offsite area allocated to parking shall be compatible for such use and all other requirements pertaining to parking shall be satisfied. - (5) Use of required parking lot area for any use other than motor vehicle parking and circulation shall not be permitted except when reviewed and approved by the Town Administrator.
+Such uses may include storage of materials for sale, sale of materials, presentation/display of materials for sale, or any other use which will cause required parking spaces and vehicle circulation aisles to be occupied.